sambuckwild/COVID-19/README.md

 ![](images/four_merge_daily_death_proportional.svg)
 <font size ="-1">*Figure 4: Comparing United States, Canada, Australia + New Zealand daily death count due to COVID-19 per 100,000 people; major ticks are beginning and end of each month, minor ticks are the 15th of each month.* </font><br><br>

-Based on the plots, the daily number of deaths was more comparable at the first wave of the pandemic between at least the US and Canada; however, the US still looks to have had more deaths proportionally compared to the other three countries.
-This is shown in the following two tables that show the total number of COVID-19 cases and deaths for each country, along with the weighted total for each country.
+Based on the plots, the daily number of deaths was more comparable at the first wave of the pandemic between at least the US and Canada; however, the US appears to have had more deaths proportionally compared to the other three countries.
+This is shown in the following two tables that illustrate the total number of COVID-19 cases and deaths for each country, along with the weighted total for each country.

 <div align="center">